-Anna is a Specialist Registrar in Child & Adolescent Psychiatry at Cambridge, and Lead for the i-THRIVE partnership.
-Anna is currently an NHS Innovation Accelerator Fellow and is leading the implementation and diffusion of i-THRIVE nationally.
+Anna is a Specialist Registrar in Child & Adolescent Psychiatry at Cambridge, and Lead for the i-THRIVE Evaluation.
+Anna is currently an NHS Innovation Accelerator Fellow and is leading on the evaluation of the implementation and diffusion of i-THRIVE nationally.

 She is completing a PhD in Implementation & Improvement Science at UCL, supervised by Prof. Peter Fonagy, which has focussed on how to effectively re-organise mental health crisis care pathways.
 Anna is also a psychiatrist working in Tier 4 CAMHS services in Cambridge.

-Ilse is the senior research assistant for the national i-THRIVE programme and has been working on i-THRIVE from the very beginning.
-Ilse is responsible for managing the i-THRIVE Community of Practice, ensuring that we are aware of how sites are progressing with their i-THRIVE implementation and identifying where support may be needed.
-She is also responsible for developing the i-THRIVE Toolkit which will help sites to take a structured, evidence-based approach to implementation.
+Bethan is the Research Officer for the national i-THRIVE Programme.
+Bethan is responsible for managing the i-THRIVE Community of Practice, ensuring that we are aware of how sites are progressing with their i-THRIVE implementation and identifying where support may be needed.
+She is also responsible for developing the i-THRIVE Toolkit which will help sites to take a structured, evidence based approach to implementation.

 Bethan has experience of conducting research across mental health services where the aim was to discover mental health professionals’ assessment of patient activation in clinical practice and their receptiveness to a formal measure of patient activation.
 Her career has also involved working in inpatient settings.
 Bethan has a BSc in Psychology and MSc in Mental Health Studies.